Media and Information in today's digital world

 Find out in 6 minutes what the Media and Information programme is about and why you should study it at the University of Amsterdam.

-Media and Information at the University of Amsterdam offers you:
+Why study Media and Information at the UvA?

 The programme offers impressive career prospects: graduates go on to work in journalism, advertising, and media sectors, and hold positions as project managers, data analysts, and developers in museums, libraries, archives, the creative industry, and other commercial companies.
 After completing your Bachelor’s, you can apply to one of UvA’s many Master’s programmes, including the range of programmes in advanced Media Studies.